The Nikon D3400 is one of the best DSLR cameras on the market for those who are making their first steps in becoming a photographer.

 Nikon D3400 Price

 To sum it up, the Nikon D3400 disadvantages are that it doesn’t have good connectivity options, its autofocus system is not the best one you can find, and there is no touchscreen technology or articulating screen.
+This Nikon D3500 review article on our website shows new features that were added and not available in D3400.

 On the other hand, the Nikon D340 advantages include its compact design, good image quality, impressive battery life, and enhanced usability for new photographers.
 Get a hands-on Nikon D3400 review in the video below by RealWorld: